 Digital project briefs come in a variety of shapes and sizes, and there’s more than one right way to tackle them.
 Some are huge – flying in the face of the word “brief” – and some are tiny.
 Some demand alllll the details, while some demand only a high-level view.
 One indisputable fact, though, is that app briefs are integral to the success of the project.
 Whether it’s for your internal project team, or you’re hiring an outside agency, a brief will force you as a project owner and your team to really be intentional about why and what you’re setting out to do.

 Web app and mobile app briefs are not the only step, but they are the first in the project discovery phase.
 So if you’re looking at starting a project, be it a web app, a mobile app or even additional functionality for existing properties, you’re in the right place.
 With that in mind, let’s talk about why we need them first before we get into what they look like (spoiler alert: we have a free app brief template for you to use a bit further down!)

 You wouldn’t buy a house without outlining what you need, would you?
-I mean, if you just called up a realtor and said, “Yo, gimme a house” and hung up, lord knows what you’d end up with.
+I mean, if you just called up a realtor and said, “Yo, gimme a house” and hung up, who knows what you’d end up with?
 You could get a cardboard box, a mansion with two butlers, or anything in-between – because no thinking went into the purchase and no parameters were given to the realtor.
 The same reasoning applies to web and mobile apps (with some costing just as much, or even way more, than your house).